 Section 2 presents the algorithm for organizing the global coordinate system from local information.
-An extensive analysis of the accuracy of the coordinate system along with simulation results is presented in section 3.
-Section 4 reports more extensive simulation results that generalize the basic algorithm to include more accurate distance information based on signal strength.
-Section 5 investigates the robustness of the algorithm to processor and radio failures and variations in communication radius.
-Section 6 introduces a variation of coordinate estimation algorithm that tracks moving targets.
+We present a theoretical analysis of the accuracy of the coordinate system along with simulation results is presented in section 3.
+Section 4 reports simulation results that generalize the basic algorithm to include more accurate distance information based on signal strength.
+Section 5 investigates the robustness of the algorithm to variations in communication radius as well as sensor failures.
+Finally, Section 6 describes experimental results of the algorithm in conjunction with acoustic ranging.